sivaprakashsj/sivaprakashsj/README.md

 ## Hi There, This is Sivaprakash S J 👋 :man_technologist:

 Born and Broughtup in Madurai, Tamilnadu - India, Currently working in [Zoho](https://zohocorp.com) as Product Manager (Associate).
-Previously had startup in Technologu Domain.
+Previously had startup in Tech.

 ### Find me in :earth_asia:
 [LinkedIn](https://www.linkedin.com/in/sivaprakashsj/)